SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 ![Two buttons placed horizontally from left to right but not expanded.](figures/TwoButtonsLeftToRightNotExpanded.png width=50&label=TwoButtonsLeftToRightExpanded)

 The full message to add presenters is: `add:expand:fill:padding:`
-- `expand:` argument - when true, the new child is to be given extra space allocated to box.
+- `expand:` argument - when true, the new child is to be given extra space allocated to the box.
 The extra space is divided evenly between all children that use this option.
-- `fill:` argument - when true, the space given to child by the expand option is actually allocated to child, rather than just padding it.
+- `fill:` argument - when true, the space given to a child by the expand option is actually allocated to the child, rather than just padding it.
 This parameter has no effect if `expand` is set to `false`.
 - `padding:` argument  - extra space in pixels to put between this child and its neighbors, over and above the global amount specified by “spacing” property.
-If a child is a widget at one of the reference ends of box, then padding pixels are also put between child and the reference edge of box.
+If a child is a widget at one of the reference ends of the box, then padding pixels are also put between the child and the reference edge of the box.

 To illustrate a bit this API, we add another button to the presenter and change the `defaultLayout` method as follows.
 The result is shown in Fig *@ThreeButtons@*.
-We want to stress however that it is better not to use a fixed width or a padding.
+We want to stress however that it is better not to use a fixed width or padding.

 ```smalltalk
 SpTwoButtons >> defaultLayout